 - Email: [email protected]

 I am professor in the Department of Political Science and International Relations at the University of Delaware (UD) where I teach African politics, comparative politics and gender and politics in our undergraduate and graduate programs.
-(Since my Fulbright) I lead a three week winter session study abroad program for University of Delaware undergraduates to Ghana.
 I was the founding director and director for the first five years of UD’s Young African Leaders’ Initiative (YALI) Mandela Washington Fellowship (MWF) summer civic leadership institutes.
 I conduct research on women’s political leadership in Africa.
 For the last several years I have focused on women in political office in Ghana, together with my research partner and co-author at the University of Ghana in Accra.
 We have several co-authored publications.

 Ask Me About:

 - Forming lasting research collaborations with host country scholars.

 - Returning to my host country on a fellowship or for more teaching and mentoring.

 - Applying a few times until you finally get a Fulbright!